The Launch of Beep Cricket

 On the day there were plenty of positive comments regarding the new beeping cricket ball, however, the inclusive nature of the activity was the highlight of the event.

-To the right is a photo of players receiving their Participation Medals at the 2021 Mayor’s XI Match.
+To the right is a photo of the Moreton Bay Regional Council Mayor’s Team.